ansible-collections/amazon.aws/README.md

 The Ansible Amazon AWS collection includes a variety of Ansible content to help automate the management of AWS instances.
 This collection is maintained by the Ansible cloud team.

+Modules and plugins supported by the Ansible community team are in [community.aws](https://github.com/ansible-collections/community.aws/) repository.

 <!--start requires_ansible-->
 ## Ansible version compatibility